Farfisa: History

 The line of FAST (Farfisa All-Silicon Transistorized) organs was launched at the 1968 NAMM Convention.
 These superseded the earlier Compact models based on germanium transistors and were styled like the Vox Continental, including chrome stands.
 The Professional series appeared around the same time and included more features than earlier models.
 The VIP models were introduced in 1970 and included a foot-operated pitch bend.
-At the height of its production, Farfisa operated three factories to produce instruments in Camerano in the Marche region of Italy.
+At the height of its production, Farfisa operated three factories to produce instruments in Camerano, Marche in Italy.

 By the late 1960s, major groups had moved on from combo organs and started to prefer the sound of a Hammond organ with an overdriven Leslie speaker, which were used by contemporary groups such as Yes, Emerson, Lake & Palmer, Deep Purple and Uriah Heep.
 In response, Farfisa advertised that its latest organs at that point could emulate a Hammond and had a full set of drawbars.
 The American conglomerate Lear Siegler became a major controlling interest in 1968.
 Production of combo organs began to be phased out in the late 1970s, after synthesizers had become more commonplace, with the last unit being produced in 1982.
 The company faced increased competition from Japanese companies and struggled to handle the departure of the Scandalli family from the company.
 However, Farfisa has survived into the 21st century, and the brand mainly produces intercom systems with the company ACI Farfisa, which makes and distributes systems for video intercoms, access control, video surveillance, and home automation.
 The Bontempi group owns the rights for Farfisa keyboards.